-10.2 The Jeans instability and star formation
+10.2 The Jeans instability and the onset of star formation

 An essential question is the condition for the gravitational instability which causes the initial collapse of the gas cloud.
 This can be treated in varying degrees of hydrodynamical detail.
 However, the main result can be obtained from a very simple argument.